 - When the oil is hot enough, remove the tray from the oven and pour in the batter.
 Then add your filling ingredients so they are evenly distributed.

 - Bake in the oven until golden brown on top, approximately 15-20 minutes (don’t overcook it or it will get rubbery).

 - Let it cool slightly then cut into triangles or squares and serve with a nice fresh salad.

 Store cupboard nut roast

-Yes, you can have your weekly Sunday roast (or a roast any day for that matter)!
+Yes, you can have your weekly Sunday roast (or a roast any day for that matter) this Veganuary.
 This recipe is cheap, easy and surprisingly rich and delicious!

 - 1 tbsp vegetable oil